Vterroso/Cursus-42Madrid/README.md

 # 42_CURSUS 🚀

-Hola, soy **vterroso** en 42 Madrid.
+Hi!, I'm **vterroso** in 42 Madrid.

-Éste es mi progreso en el cursus:
+This is my progress at the cursus:

 <img width="500" src="https://user-images.githubusercontent.com/112553001/224488530-23e5b82c-74f7-4911-a379-d817a534695f.jpg">